Lawrence J. Perez Memorial Student Advocate Award

 All full-time College of Engineering Faculty members may receive this award no more than once every four years.
 Go to past recipients to view a list of previous winners of the Perez Award.

 Nominations for this award may be made by individual students, the Engineering Student Council, student engineering honor societies, or student engineering professional societies.
-A call for nominations for the Perez Award is issued annually in January and/or February via E-News.
+A call for nominations for the Perez Award is issued annually in April via E-News.